This post may contain affiliate links. Please read our disclosure policy.

 no-bake energy balls, one in a cookie scoop, one a blue plate.

 I love a good snack that doubles as a treat and this energy balls recipe checks both those boxes.
-Rawkstar team member Erin made these no-bake energy balls through her breastfeeding journey for a boost of healthy fat throughout the day (and night).
-I use them as a great pre-workout snack.
-My kids love them in their lunch boxes.
-As you can see, they are so versatile!
+My friend, Erin, enjoyed these no-bake energy balls through her breastfeeding journey for a boost of healthy fat throughout the day (and night).
+I use them as a great pre-workout snack before I head out in a run.
+My kids have used them in their lunch boxes and as a quick afternoon snack.
+Here’s some benefits:

 There are four main ingredients for my energy balls recipe.
 They are easy to find in any grocery store.
 In fact, you might just need to shop your pantry!